pggalaviz/pggalaviz/_posts/2017-06-20-server-processes-in-elixir.md

 send **A** another message with the response.
 While **B** is working, **A** is blocked waiting for a response.
 This is exactly what we'll do.

-The `entries` function will return all entries with the same date (passed in the arguments), while the `list` function will return our complete Todo List instance.
+The `todos` function will return all entries with the same date (passed in the arguments), while the `list` function will return our complete Todo List instance.
 Both functions when called will send a message to the server, however the caller's PID (such as IEx's) will be passed via the `self/0` function.